Author: Family Travel Forum Staff

 We love the Caribbean coast of Mexico’s Yucatan peninsula because prices really drop, even for the already top value budget all-inclusive Rivera Maya resorts.
 Of course, savvy travelers know this period is hurricane season and, although weather is always unpredictable, we strongly recommend you protect your vacation investment with travel insurance.
 Whether you’re staying in Playacar, Playa del Carmen or near Tulum, count on at least one visit to the active, super fun, ecological park Experiencias Xcaret.
 This year, treat the family to a four-hour immersion at Xenses Park (an add-on to your Xcaret day), where they can test out their senses of smell, taste, touch, hearing and sight with 15 new activities, guided tours and a self-guided walk through a natural wonderland.
 At Xel-Ha near Tulum, you can drift on crystal-clear underground rivers, take preschoolers to the special children’s waterplay adventure zone, or enjoy Mayan folkloric shows.

 Mexico’s Pacific Coast offers a different experience, combining beach with jungle and local culture.
 Puerto Vallarta is popular because visitors can do so much in the region.
 For example, all ages can tour the Estero del Salado Lagoon to look for some of the exotic bird species, iguanas, monkeys and other wildlife, or assist their team in a seasonal crocodile and turtle release program.
 Take some basic Spanish classes to learn even more.
 Ride the backroads in an ATV (ages 6+), or on a guided Jeep tour, or horseback ride with a local ranch guide past rivers, waterfalls and through picturesque mountaintop villages (recommended for ages 10+).
 Everyone will enjoy getting to know the locals and their cuisine on a taco tour at the many village taquerias.
 And through October 31, you’ll have a chance to win a six-night family vacation to Puerto Vallarta, by selecting three night’s each at one of the top hotels (Hotel El Pescador, Los Arcos, Melia Puerto Vallarta All-Inclusive, Plaza Pelicanos Grand, Hotel Rosita, The Westin Resort & Spa Puerto Vallarta, Hotel San Marino and Velas Vallarta).
-All the details are here.
+For more travel information, surf over to Visit Puerto Vallarta.

 Get Smarter: City Getaways and Short Breaks